How to Build a Catalogue of Linearly-Evolving Cosmic Voids: Methods

 After computing the barycentre and effective radius for each void in the catalogues, and assigning each void particle a density using the inverse of its Voronoi volume, $\rho_i = m/V_i$, we then computed the average density and the central density of each void.
 The average density, $\bar{\delta}$, is defined as the volume-weighted density contrast for all particles making up a void,

 where $\bar{\rho}$ is the cosmological average density and $\rho_v$ is given by Eq.~(\ref{eq:rhov}).
 The central density $\delta_c$ is obtained by computing the volume-weighted density contrast of the $64$ particles\footnote{The precise number of particles is arbitrary, but needs to be sufficient to suppress shot noise in the central density estimate.} closest to the volume-weighted barycentre of the void given by Eq.~(\ref{eq:VWB}).
 Note that some authors \citep{lavaux2012precision} define this to be the density in a sphere of some fraction, usually 1/2 or 1/4, of the effective radius around the barycentre -- this can lead to particularly sparse and pancake-shaped voids having no particles within such a sphere.
 Our estimate instead adapts naturally to the sparse distribution of particles at the void centre.
+For the smallest voids, this may include a significant fraction of the void particles.
+However, we do not use such small voids in our analysis.

 A stacked volume-weighted density profile was then computed for each void by counting the number of particles found in spherical shell bins, and dividing by the sum of their Voronoi volumes as in Eq.~(\ref{eq:stacking}).
 We used 30 equally-spaced radial bins between 0 and 3 effective radii, so that the position and size of the bins scale with the void size.
 The resulting tracer counts and shell volumes of all voids were stored for use in computing stacks of arbitrary subsets.